 To see if your property has drainage problems, look for one or more of these warning signs:

-Any of these signs can have major affects on your property.
+Any of these signs can have major effects on your property.
 Think about it this way: The Grand Canyon was created with just a small stream of water.
-I know that’s an extreme analogy, but the point is that drainage issues are only going to get worse with time.
+I know that’s an extreme analogy, but the point is that drainage issues will only worsen with time.

 And as the problems get worse, the cost of repairs will also increase.
-The longer you wait, the more materials and labor you’ll need to remedy the problem since the impacted area will continue to get larger.
+The longer you wait, the more materials and labor you’ll need to remedy the problem since the impacted area will continue to grow.

 In addition to the price of repairs, poor drainage can also create liability issues such as slip-and-falls, which can be expensive.
 Neglecting these unsafe conditions will make your site an unattractive property to tenants and prospects.